Anywhere, anytime library services

 Find databases and other resources for your study area.

 You will be prompted to login with your Griffith snumber and password when accessing them.
 You can then do anything you do on-campus.

 Come to an online library workshop

 Getting up to speed with uni doesn't stop after orientation!
-The library is running online workshops on Understanding referencing and Using references in your writing.
+The library is running online workshops on research, referencing and exam preparation.

 Come along and improve your skills!